What Kind Should You Use?

-The most common “3.5 spinners” use a 3.5 size Colorado style blade, which is where the name “3.5” came from.
-Even so, most similarly sized blade styles use their own unique sizing scale.
-It’s the shape, contour, and length and width that makes the difference, rather than the number on the blade.
+The most common “3.5 spinners” use a 3.5 size Colorado style blade, where the name “3.5” came from.
+Even so, most blade styles of similar size use unique sizing scales.
+The shape, contour, length, and width make the difference, rather than the number on the blade.

 The term “3.5 Class” is used to identify spinners and spinner blades that are appropriately sized to fish well behind a 360° flasher.